 While there are technically no wrong answers on a personality test, the answers you give could disqualify you for a position.
 For example, answering “Agree” to a question that asks whether others take advantage of you might disqualify you for a managerial position but position you for an assistant role.
 Understanding why the test is asking certain questions can prepare you to deliver the answers that will help you land the job.

 With the right mindset and preparation, you can make yourself familiar with the type of questions you will see on the test, and give the answers the test is looking for.

 If you’re like most people, you act differently depending on the situation you’re in and the people you are with.
 While taking the Hogan Assessments, put yourself in the frame of mind that you already have the job you are applying for.
-In your personal life you might respond “True” to the statement “I am not a competitive person,” but you want to give the response as if you already had the job.
+In your personal life, you might respond “Strongly Agree” to the statement “I am not a competitive person,” but you want to give the response as if you already had the job.

 Taking practice assessments before your test helps reduce the stress from your test day experience.
 You will already know what to expect and the types of questions they are asking.

 If you are completely new to the concept of personality testing, try to find some adequate free personality tests that offer feedback.
 Look for serious personality tests, rather than ones that tell you which 70s celebrity you are most like.
 Nonetheless, there is no replacement for a practice test or preparation course that is dedicated to your Hogan assessment test.